Eating fewer carbs can have impressive health benefits.

-With the exception of starchy root vegetables, pretty much all vegetables are low in carbs.
-You can eat a lot of vegetables without going over your carb limit.
+With the exception of starchy root vegetables, almost all vegetables are low in carbs.
+That’s why you can eat a lot of them without going over your carb limit.

-Even though fruits are generally perceived as being healthy, they are highly controversial among low-carbers.
+Though fruits are generally perceived as being healthy, they’re highly controversial among people following a low-carb diet.

 However, this does not apply to fatty fruits like avocados or olives.
-Low-sugar berries, such as strawberries, are also excellent.
+Low-sugar berries, such as strawberries, are another excellent choice.

-Avocados are also extremely high in fiber and potassium, and contain decent amounts of all sorts of other nutrients.
+Avocados are also extremely high in fiber and potassium and contain decent amounts of other nutrients.

 Carbs: 13 grams per cup, or 8.5 grams per 100 grams.

 The olive is another delicious high-fat fruit.
-It is very high in iron and copper, and contains a decent amount of vitamin E.
+It’s very high in iron and copper and contains a decent amount of vitamin E.

 Carbs: 2 grams per ounce, or 6 grams per 100 grams.

-Strawberries are among the lowest carb and most nutrient-dense fruits you can eat.
-They are very high in vitamin C, manganese and various antioxidants.
+Strawberries are among the lowest-carb and most nutrient-dense fruits you can eat.
+They’re very high in vitamin C, manganese and various antioxidants.

 Carbs: 11 grams per cup, or 8 grams per 100 grams.

 The apricot is an incredibly delicious fruit.
-Each apricot contains little carbohydrate, but plenty of vitamin C and potassium.
+Each apricot contains few carbohydrates but plenty of vitamin C and potassium.

 Other Low-Carb Fruits

-Nut flours and seed flours (such as almond flour, coconut flour and flax seed meal) are also often used to make low-carb breads and other baked foods.
+In addition, nut and seed flours, such as almond flour, coconut flour and flaxseed meal, are often used to make low-carb breads and other baked goods.